LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * Global functions
 * Credentials
 * Knowledge bases and articles
-* Domains, intents, and entities
+* Domains, intents and entities

 Users with this role can also:

 * Activate and train models
-* Start and stop agent connectors
+* Create, deploy and manage agent connectors within Conversation Builder
-* View and download analytics data
+* View, download and purge analytics data

-* Purge analytics data
+This role doesn't allow the user to create and manage templates, accounts or users.

-Notably, this role doesn't allow the user to deploy agent connectors, nor does it let the user create and work with templates, accounts, or users.
+Also, this role doesn't allow the user to access the Bots Status application, which is an operations area where bot deployments can also be managed.

 ### Bot Builder Lite

-This "lite" role is intended for less technical bot builders.
-As such, it's just like the Bot Builder role with the following exceptions:
+This "lite" role is intended for *less technical* bot builders.
+As such, it's just like the Bot Builder role with the following, additional limitations:

 * No ability to export and import bots
 * No ability to create and work with integrations